Crypto On-Ramps: A Product Guide for Banks and Fintechs

 - Tier 3, enhanced due diligence for institutional or high-volume.
 Manual.

 Design the upgrade flow so users can move tier when they hit a limit, without losing the transaction in progress.
-This is the single biggest UX bug on crypto on-ramps.
+I have seen more conversion lost here than in the wallet handoff itself.

 Sponsor liquidity and FX exposure